-- 1. Officers not in possession of S4/5 wear S3. - 2.
-Officers not in possession of W4/5 wear W3 (with 'Tie, Evening, Black', and mess orders of dress accoutrements and minature medals). - 3.
-Naval Reserve Officers may wear S5 in lieu of W4/5 (with 'Shoes, Black'). - 4.
-WO-N and Tier C Command Warrant Officer wear W4/5 in accordance with W4/5 Comissioned Officer Orders of Dress. - 5.
-S/W4 and S/W5 is optional for Senior Sailors otherwise S/W3 is worn. - 6.
-Junior Sailor equivalent is S/W3. - 7.
-When promulgating standing orders for mess functions on board sea going platforms, the CO is to consider WH&S implications and the specific nature of the platform prior to authorising the wearing of the mess skirt and court shoes by female members for the occasion. - 8.
-Mess Dress / Undress may be ordered to be worn negative Neck Decorations and Stars of Orders. - 9.
-Officers of CAPT rank and above may, at their option, wear gold laced slacks / long skirt. - 10.
-Evening shirt with wing collar may be worn when S/W4 ordered. - 11.
+- 5. Officers not in possession of S4/5 wear S3. - 6.
+Officers not in possession of W4/5 wear W3 (with 'Tie, Evening, Black', and mess orders of dress accoutrements and miniature medals). - 7.
+Naval Reserve Officers may wear S5 in lieu of W4/5 (with 'Shoes, Black'). - 8.
+WO-N and Tier C Command Warrant Officer wear W4/5 in accordance with W4/5 Commissioned Officer Orders of Dress. - 9.
+S/W4 and S/W5 is optional for Senior Sailors otherwise S/W3 is worn. - 10.
+Junior Sailor equivalent is S/W3. - 11.
+When promulgating standing orders for mess functions on board sea going platforms, the CO is to consider WH&S implications and the specific nature of the platform prior to authorising the wearing of the mess skirt and court shoes by female members for the occasion. - 12.
+Mess Dress / Undress may be ordered to be worn negative Neck Decorations and Stars of Orders. - 13.
+Officers of CAPT rank and above may, at their option, wear gold laced slacks / long skirt. - 14.
+Evening shirt with wing collar may be worn when S/W4 ordered. - 15.
 Female and Male Officers, Warrant Officers and Senior Sailors, if so entitled, may optionally wear a kilt with appropriate socks, shoes and accoutrements at mess functions with S/W5.
-Female Officers, Warrant Officers and Senior Sailors, if so entitled, may optionally wear an equivalent long skirt at mess functions with S/W5. - 12.
+Female Officers, Warrant Officers and Senior Sailors, if so entitled, may optionally wear an equivalent long skirt at mess functions with S/W5. - 16.
 Female Officers may optionally wear 'Slacks, Black' on any occasion when S/W4 is ordered with either: - a.
 Court Shoes, Black' with 'Hosiery, Black'. - b.
-'Shoes, Black, Full Grain' or 'Shoes, Black, Patent Leather' with 'Socks, Black'. - 13.
+'Shoes, Black, Full Grain' or 'Shoes, Black, Patent Leather' with 'Socks, Black'. - 17.
 Female Officers may optionally on any occasion wear when S/W5 is ordered: - a.
 'Skirt, Short, Black', 'Shoes, Black, Full Grain' with 'Hosiery, Black'. - b.
-'Slacks, Black' on any occasion with either: - 1.
-'Court Shoes, Black' with 'Hosiery, Black'. - 2.
-'Shoes, Black, Full Grain' with 'Socks, Black'. - 14.
-Female Officers may, at their option wear 'Shoes, Black, Patent Leather' in lieu of 'Shoes, Black, Full Grain'. - 15.
-Female Warrant Officers and Senior Sailors may optionally wear: - a.
+'Slacks, Black' on any occasion with either: - (1) 'Court Shoes, Black' with 'Hosiery, Black'. - (2) 'Shoes, Black, Full Grain' with 'Socks, Black'. - 18.
+Female Officers may, at their option wear 'Shoes, Black, Patent Leather' in lieu of 'Shoes, Black, Full Grain'.

+- 19. Female Warrant Officers and Senior Sailors may optionally wear: - a.
 'Skirt, Short, Black', 'Shoes, Black, Full Grain' with 'Hosiery, Black' on any occasion. - b.
-'Slacks, Black' on any occasion with either: - 1.
-'Court Shoes, Black' with 'Hosiery, Black'. - 2.
-'Shoes, Black, Full Grain' with 'Socks, Black'. - c.
-'Skirt, Long, Black' when S/W4 ordered. - 16.
-Warrant Officers and Senior Sailors may, at their option wear 'Shoes, Black, Patent Leather' in lieu of 'Shoes, Black, Full Grain'.
+'Slacks, Black' on any occasion with either: - (1) 'Court Shoes, Black' with 'Hosiery, Black'. - (2) 'Shoes, Black, Full Grain' with 'Socks, Black'. - c.
+'Skirt, Long, Black' when S/W4 ordered. - 20.
+Warrant Officers and Senior Sailors may, at their option wear 'Shoes, Black, Patent Leather' in lieu of 'Shoes, Black, Full Grain'. - 21.
+Females may opt to wear a black female Bow Tie rather than the black male Bow Tie.